bmeviauac01/datadriven/docs/en/lecture-notes/transactions/index.md

 The database's consistency rules are described by the integrity requirements, such as the record referenced by a foreign key must exist.
 There are other types of consistency requirements; e.g., there cannot be more students registered for an exam than the limit in the Neptun system.

 Transactions ensure that our database is always in a consistent state.
 While a transaction is in progress, temporary inconsistencies may arise, similarly to the interim state between the two steps of the sequence of the operation above.
 However, at the end of the transaction, consistency must be restored.
-In other words: **transactions enforce transition between consistent states**.
+In other words, **transactions enforce transition between consistent states**.

 #### Durability

 Durability prescribes that the **effect of a transaction is durable**, that is, the results are not lost.
-Practically it means that the modifications performed by a transaction must be flushed to persistent storage (i.e., disk).
+Practically, it means that the modifications performed by a transaction must be flushed to persistent storage (i.e., disk).

 There are two types of errors in database systems that can lead to data corruption: soft crash and hard crash. **Soft crash** means the database process terminates, and the content of memory is lost.
 Transactions offer protection from these kinds of crashes.
 A **hard crash** means that the disk is also affected.
 Only a backup can provide protection here.